 Advertising on Fort Myers radio reaches more parents than all other local media.

-Advertising In Fort Myers Consumers With Children at Home (2021) Fort Myers radio's unequaled reach among local consumers contributes to the strong return-on-investment (ROI) small business owners and retailers can expect from advertising campaigns on local stations.
+Fort Myers radio's unequaled reach among local consumers contributes to the strong return-on-investment (ROI) small business owners and retailers can expect from advertising campaigns on local stations.

 Over the past few years, Nielsen has conducted more than 20 studies to determine how many additional dollars in sales could be achieved for every dollar invested in radio advertising.
 On average, the businesses studied generate $10,000 in sales lift for every $1000 spent.
 The ROI, therefore, was of 10-to-1.